absolomb/absolomb.github.io/_posts/2018-05-04-HackTheBox-Tally.md

 ```

 To get around this we can use [Veil](https://github.com/Veil-Framework/Veil).
-I used the `python/shellcode_inject/aes_encrypt.py` payload to send a `windows/meterpreter/reverse_tcp` connection.
+I used the `python/shellcode_inject/aes_encrypt.py` payload for a `windows/meterpreter/reverse_tcp` connection.

 After generating the exe we can upload via FTP to the `Intranet` folder.
 We know we have write permissions there from the instructions on the SharePoint Finance page from earlier.